Dallas Embezzlement Lawyers

 Below is a list of a few of the more publicized embezzlement cases over the past few years:

-- San Antonio man was sentenced to 63 months in prison for embezzling nearly $2 million from his former employer by writing checks to himself.
+- A San Antonio man was sentenced to 63 months in prison for embezzling nearly $2 million from his former employer by writing checks to himself.

-Contact a Dallas Embezzlement Attorney
+Contact Our Dallas Embezzlement Attorney

-Patrick J. McLain has experience defending individuals in a wide variety of criminal cases, including white collar crimes.
+Patrick J. McLain has experience defending individuals in a wide variety of criminal cases, including embezzlement and other white collar crimes.

 Contact us online or call (214) 238-9392 to schedule a consultation today.
 We are available at (214) 238-9392 7 days a week, 24 hours a day.

 “The experience, passion and most importantly the care provided cannot be beaten.”“I would get consistent phone calls making sure that I was okay mentally, and not letting myself get painted as a number or a problem despite my command's efforts.”- John